Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Model and methods

-We analyze Eq.~(\ref{eq:model}) within the Schwinger-boson mean-field theory (SBMFT) framework~\cite{auerbach_book_2012,arovas_functional_1988}, a method that has been extensively applied to frustrated antiferromagnetic (AF) Heisenberg models~\cite{sachdev_kagome_1992,lugan_schwinger_2022,halimeh_spin_2016,kos_quantum_2017,schneider_projective_2022,kargarian_unusual_2012}.
-Prominent examples include the AF $J_1$–$J_2$ model on the square lattice~\cite{fa_wang_square_2016} as well as the triangular, kagome~\cite{sachdev_kagome_1992,fa_wang_kagome_2006}, and honeycomb lattices~\cite{fa_wang_honeycomb_2010,merino_role_2018}.
-In contrast, systems involving both ferromagnetic (FM) and antiferromagnetic (AFM) couplings have been much less explored within the SBMFT framework, mainly because obtaining stable mean-field solutions in the FM regime is notoriously difficult without invoking Bose condensation of the Schwinger bosons.
-Our present model, Eq.~(\ref{eq:model}), explicitly includes competing FM and AFM interactions on the honeycomb lattice, thereby extending the applicability of SBMFT to a regime rarely addressed in previous studies, apart from {\it e.g.} related work on the square lattice~\cite{sarker_bosonic_1989,feldner_ferromagnetic_2011} or ferrimagnetism on 1D-chain \cite{wu_schwinger-boson_1999}, or by considering further advanced theoretical developments \cite{zhang_schwinger_2022,yan_combined_2015,trumper_schwinger-boson_1997,tay_variational_2011}.
+where the first and second sums run over nearest- and third-neighbor pairs, respectively.
+Both $J_1$ and $J_3$ preserve full spin-rotation symmetry, in contrast to bond-dependent couplings, which reduce lattice symmetries \cite{maksimov_ab_2022,maksimov_baco_2aso_4_2_2025,maksimov_proximity-induced_2023}.
+Frustration arises from the competition between ferromagnetic nearest-neighbor interactions, $J_1<0$, and antiferromagnetic third-neighbor interactions, $J_3>0$, as controlled by the ratio $x=J_3/|J_1|$.
+The competition between FM, $J_1<0$, and AFM, $J_3>0$, leads to frustration to frustration in a $x = J_3 / |J_1|$ parameter range which is explored here.
+We analyze Eq.~(\ref{eq:model}) within the Schwinger-boson mean-field theory (SBMFT) framework~\cite{auerbach_book_2012,arovas_functional_1988}, a method that has been extensively applied to frustrated AF Heisenberg models~\cite{sachdev_kagome_1992,lugan_schwinger_2022,halimeh_spin_2016,kos_quantum_2017,schneider_projective_2022,kargarian_unusual_2012}.
+Prominent examples include the AF $J_1$--$J_2$ model on the square lattice~\cite{fa_wang_square_2016}, as well as the triangular, kagome~\cite{sachdev_kagome_1992,fa_wang_kagome_2006}, and honeycomb lattices~\cite{fa_wang_honeycomb_2010,merino_role_2018}.
+In contrast, systems involving both FM and AFM couplings have been explored much less within SBMFT on finite clusters due to the violation of the boson number constraint \cite{feldner_ferromagnetic_2011} even on average.
+Our model, Eq.~(\ref{eq:model}), explicitly includes competing FM and AFM interactions on the honeycomb lattice, thereby extending the applicability of SBMFT to a regime rarely addressed in previous studies, apart from, {\it e.g.}, related work on the square lattice~\cite{sarker_bosonic_1989,feldner_ferromagnetic_2011}, ferrimagnetism in one-dimensional chains~\cite{wu_schwinger-boson_1999}, or more advanced theoretical developments~\cite{zhang_schwinger_2022,yan_combined_2015,trumper_schwinger-boson_1997,tay_variational_2011}.

 In the Schwinger boson representation, the spin operator at site $i$ is expressed as

 where $\hat b_i^\dagger = (\hat b_{i,\uparrow}^\dagger,\hat b_{i,\downarrow}^\dagger)$, the boson spinor, creates bosonic spinons, and ${\boldsymbol \sigma} = \sigma^1 {\bf u}_x + \sigma^2 {\bf u}_y + \sigma^3 {\bf u}_z$ denotes the Pauli matrices.
 We also define $\sigma^0$ as the $2\times 2$ identity matrix, with $\alpha=0,1,2,3$ labeling the components.